 I do not deserve the patience of BIPOCs while I stumble through the process of trying to untangle my white privilege.
 Somehow, many of you have managed to afford me a great deal of patience anyway, and frankly…I’m really not sure what to say to that besides to reiterate: I do not deserve your patience.

+Although this community suffers from the flaws of society.
 I whined about Rhinebeck and I received nothing but love.
 I go M.I.A. for multiple months, and I get only messages of concern and kindness – no demands to provide more free content and nobody appears to have forgotten about me or moved on without me.
 I practically yell at you about racism, and in return I’m met with patience and understanding.

 For someone who has been acting like she’s completely innocent of causing any of the problems that exist here, y’all have been pretty damn nice to me.